PART 30: SEARCH AND RESCUE

 Carrie sighed in exasperation.
-“Okay, I’m sorry, but come on!
-Wandering the streets is not helping at this point!
+“Okay, I’m sorry, but come on.
+Wandering the streets is not helping us at this point.
 We need a plan of attack.
-For instance, wouldn’t it be great if we could travel back in time a day to witness events ourselves?”
+For instance, wouldn’t it be great if we could travel back in time a day to see what happened in person?”

 Frank coughed.
 “Too bad we don’t have access to a working time machine,” he said, looking pointedly between Carrie and Chartreuse.
 “Oh, um, offering to help us look around was very nice of you, by the way.
 It’s appreciated,” he added to the more heavyset girl.

 Chartreuse adjusted one of the bows in her pink hair.
 “Hey, least I can do, you know?
 Luci’s my friend too.
 Still, I fear Carrie’s right.
 This doesn’t seem to be, you know, helping.
 Maybe we should, like, directly question people around here?”

 The wide-eyed white haired man turned.
 “What?
-Are you saying something?” he inquired suspiciously.
+Are you saying something?” he inquired.

 “No. Nothing.
 Carry on,” Chartreuse gasped, trying to regulate her breathing.
 He blinked at her a few times, glanced at Frank and Carrie, then shrugged then continued on his way.

-“Okay, what the heck was THAT drama about??”
+“Okay, what was THAT little drama about?”
 Carrie inquired, after the pedestrian had moved off a little ways.

 “What?
 Where is she??”
 Frank asked.